 Another area of pain when it comes to choice is in deciding how to divide assets and how to determine what is a fair settlement.

 And then there is the task of having to make some of the greatest decisions of your life at a time when you’re least able to make them.
 In this situation, choice can feel incredibly daunting, even if you only have a few options.

 Take a few moments (10 – 20 minutes) to write about the role choice is playing (or has played) in your divorce process.
-How have you felt about this?
+It can help you heal from you divorce.
+Ask yourself: how have you felt about this?
 If you are uncomfortable with your choices, is there anything you can do to improve your situation?